-MORPHOLOGY OF STREET NETWORKS IN URBAN NEIGHBORHOODS IN GHANA – chapter three
+CHAPTER THREE

-Research Design and Materials—an Open-Science Approach
+RESEARCH METHODOLOGY AND PROFILE OF STUDY AREA

 3.0 Introduction

 This chapter presents the modern analytical and open-science methods, tools and resources used during the research.
 It continues to emphasize the importance of supporting and doing open collaborative research using the new computational tools at our disposal as people involved understanding how our settlements work, making the argument that the only way to make things better especially in developing countries is joining forces and doing mutually beneficial work that can be built upon by both practicing planners and those in pedagogy.
-It also stresses that this study seeks to build upon work done by Dumedah & Garsonu (Dumedah & Garsonu, 2021b) to advance and popularize the use of the modern open-science and computational urban informatics field and its importance on transportation planning, settlement design and other fields involved geospatial analytics.
+It also stresses that this study seeks to build upon work done by Dumedah & Garsonu (2021b) to advance and popularize the use of the modern open-science and computational urban informatics field and its importance on transportation planning, settlement design and other fields involved geospatial analytics.

 3.1 Study Area and Data Sources